vallabh-13/SnapSplit/README.md

 # SnapSplit

-> Split restaurant bills in real time — scan a receipt, claim your items, done.
+> It's a real-time PWA that allows a shared bill from a scanned receipt photo.
+Friends can join by QR, claim items, and see exact totals including tax/tip and one-tap payment.

 ---

-## 🔥 Why We Built This
+## Why We Built This

 **The Problem:** Splitting a restaurant bill is surprisingly painful.
-Someone pulls out a calculator, others argue over who ordered what, and someone always ends up overpaying (or quietly underpaying).
-Existing apps either require everyone to manually enter items or only do an even split — neither of which reflects reality.
+Someone pulls out a calculator, others argue over who ordered what, and someone always ends up overpaying.Existing apps either require everyone to manually enter items or only do an even split.

-**The Solution:** SnapSplit lets one person photograph the receipt.
-Claude Vision instantly extracts every line item and price.
-Everyone joins via a 6-character room code or QR scan, taps the items they ordered, and sees their exact share — tax and tip included — with a payment link ready to send.
-No manual entry.
+**The Solution:** SnapSplit lets one person photograph the receipt. gemini Vision instantly extracts every line item and price.
+Everyone joins via a 6-character room code or QR scan, taps the items they ordered, and sees their exact share with tax and tip included.
+A payment link is ready to send without no manual entry.
 No arguments.
 No math.

 ---

-## 🚀 How We Built It
+## How We Built It

-1. **Receipt Scanning** — A photo is uploaded to our FastAPI backend, base64-encoded, and sent to the Anthropic Claude Vision API, which returns structured JSON of line items and prices.
+1. **Receipt Scanning** — A photo is uploaded to our FastAPI backend, base64-encoded, and sent to the gemini API, which returns structured JSON of line items and prices.
 2. **Shareable Rooms** — Each bill gets a unique 6-char room code + QR code.
 Anyone can join without creating an account.
 3. **Real-Time Claiming** — WebSocket connections (managed by FastAPI) broadcast claim events to all participants instantly.
-Tap an item — everyone sees it update live.
+Tap an item adn everyone  will see it live.
 4. **Smart Totals** — Tax and tip are distributed proportionally based on each person's subtotal, not split evenly.
-5. **Payment Links** — Venmo, Cash App, and PayPal deep links are pre-filled with the exact amount owed, so settling up is one tap.
+5. **Payment Links** — Venmo, Cash App, Apple pay, Google pay and PayPal deep links are pre-filled with the exact amount owed, so settling up is one tap.

 ---

-## ✨ Features
+## Features

-- **Receipt Scanning** — Claude Vision extracts line items and prices from a photo
+- **Receipt Scanning** — Gemini extracts line items and prices from a photo
 - **Shareable Rooms** — 6-char code + QR code for instant joining, no account needed
-- **Real-Time Claiming** — tap items you ordered; syncs live via WebSocket to all participants
 - **Proportional Tax & Tip** — each person's share scales with their subtotal
-- **Payment Deep Links** — Venmo, Cash App, PayPal with pre-filled amounts
+- **Payment Deep Links** — Google pay, Apple pay, Venmo, Cash App, PayPal with pre-filled amounts
 - **PWA** — installable on iOS/Android, works offline after first load

 ---

-## 📁 Project Structure
+## Project Structure

 ```
 SnapSplit/